 With thousands of positions on offer across the country, what will make yours the stand out option?
 The job title has to mirror what job seekers are looking for.
 Whether it’s the individuality of the title that makes it stand out or just the apt choice of wording that triggers more matches, you have to make your advert easily discoverable.
-Overly complicated or technical job titles for a junior role can be
+Overly complicated or technical job titles for a junior role can be off putting.

 With so many practice areas within the legal industry, you need to make sure you get the applicants with the right skill set for your role.
 Be specific, for example, if you have an advert for a ‘Property Lawyer’, you could attract applicants who specialise in commercial law or residential law.
 If you need someone that has more experience in residential law, you are more likely to find a suitable candidate by using ‘Residential Property Lawyer’ as the job title.

 Step 2 – Skills must be invaluable

 The most effective way to attract good applicants is to convince them that their skills and knowledge are indispensable to your team.
 Everyone looks to be a member of a group who admires their skills and feels that they can contribute in some way.
 By including a substantial collection of skills that you require, you can improve a job seekers impression of your company.
 Imagine they are working from a checklist that displays each of their talents.
 The more boxes you are able to tick off, the higher chance you have of appealing to them; improving your chances of receiving more quality applications.